yhuai/tableplacement/README.md

 Test a single case: `mvn -Dtest=<class_name> test`

+#Table Property File
+A table is defined by a table property file.
+There are a few examples located in '/tableplacement-experiment/tableProperties'.
+Properties can be defined in this file are introduced below.

+[TODO: add explainations of a table property file]

 # Execute experiments
 In `tableplacement-experiment/expScripts`, there are four scripts which are used to execute experiments of read/write operations with RCFile and Trevni.
 Please execute those scripts in the directory of `tableplacement-experiment/expScripts`.